 The mature fruit has an outer brown crispy shell surrounding the dark brown flesh that also covers the seeds of the tamarind.
 Tamarind paste is extracted from this ripe stage of the fruit, which is known in Western kitchens as tamarind paste or tamarind juice.

 (Pictured above, the interior part of a peeled tamarind pod.)

 The young leaves of the tamarind can also be used for cooking, though this is not as common as the usage of the ripe fruit.
 My family in Thailand often used the young, yellow-green tips of tamarind leaves in our soups when tamarind fruit was not in season.
-It gives a slightly sour taste with a soft texture of the thin long leaves.
-A very pleasant taste in comfort foods like sour soups!
+It gives a slightly sour taste and a soft texture from the thin long leaves.
+It is a very pleasant taste in comfort foods like sour soups!

 You can read about how to make your own tamarind paste here.